likicv/usysml-test-cases/README.md

 ## The notation used in the Test Case “Expected output” section

-The Test Case "Expected output" section is not SysML v2 textual notation, rather this is a special notation developed for the purpose of uSysML Test Cases.
+The Test Case "Expected output" section is not SysML v2 notation, rather this is a special notation developed for the purpose of uSysML Test Cases.
 More specifically, this is a shorthand notation to specify namespaces and possibly additional features of the parsed elements.
-Some examples:
+Some examples are given below.

 ### Example 1